-Magyar Nepmesek has been renewed several times in the 80s, 90s, and 2000s, having 89 episodes spread out over a few decades.
+Magyar Népmesék has been renewed several times in the 80s, 90s, and 2000s, having 89 episodes spread out over a few decades.

 Toonami, Cartoon Network's sensational anime block launched in 1997, hit a speed bump thanks to an aggressive 4Kids-imposed Re Tool that left it in Lighter and Softer territory- and pigeonholed the fanbase.
 Eventually, incompetent scheduling and poor variety of shows led to its end late 2008.
 However, just like with Family Guy and Robot Chicken, [adult swim] struck again!
-On April Fools' Day 2012, they aired a loving joke broadcast of Toonami, suspiciously aimed toward an ulterior motive: test the waters to see if the block was really that cherished. [as] soon established a Twitter feed for viewers to express their interest in a possible return and the fandom proceeded to flood the feed with pleas to revive the block.
+On April Fools' Day 2012, they aired a loving joke broadcast of Toonami, suspiciously aimed toward an ulterior motive: test the waters to see if the block was really that cherished.
+A Twitter feed for viewers was added for viewers to express their interest in a possible return and the fandom proceeded to flood the feed with pleas to revive the block.
 Rumors the return was a hoax were dispelled when Steve Blum, voice of Toonami host TOM himself, and Kyle Hebert, a fellow voice actor with equal stature got involved.
 One month later, licensing deals were struck, and just like that Toonami is BackBitches.

 Anime and Manga